 Leftover Turkey Soup

-This Leftover Turkey Soup is a fantastic way to use up leftover turkey (both meat and the bones!) from a roast turkey.
-It’s such a delicious soup that is ideal to keep in your freezer for those times you are looking for a quick and comforting meal.
-This Turkey Soup is Paleo, Whole30, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.
+This Leftover Turkey Soup is a fantastic way to use up leftover turkey (both meat and the bones!) from Thanksgiving or Christmas.
+It’s such a delicious soup that is ideal to keep in your freezer for a cold day when you are looking for a quick and comforting meal.

 This is a grain free spin on a soup that my Mom used to make a few days after Thanksgiving each year.
-After a few days of turkey sandwiches for both lunch and dinner, we would finally hit our leftover turkey limit, and my Mom would whip up a batch of this soup with the remainder.
-This soup has a base of turkey stock made using the bones and carcass of the bird, and is packed with chunks of both white and dark meat, cubes of carrot, onion, celery, garlic, herbs and cauliflower rice which helps to bulk it up.
-This soup freezes well, so if you have hit your post Thanksgiving turkey quota, you can freeze it in batches for later.
+No matter the number of people or size of turkey that we would have on thanksgiving, we always seemed to end up with so much turkey, and after a few days of turkey sandwiches for both lunch and dinner, we would finally hit our turkey leftovers limit.
+My Mom would whip up a batch of this soup with the remainder of the roast turkey and it was always my favorite way to enjoy it.
+This soup has a base of turkey stock made using the bones and carcass of the bird, and is packed with chunks of leftover turkey meat (both white and dark meat) plus cubes of carrot, onion, celery, garlic, herbs and cauliflower rice which helps to bulk it up.
+This is the best leftover turkey soup and thankfully it freezes well, so if you have hit your post Thanksgiving turkey quota, you can freeze it in batches for later.

-- It’s the perfect way to use up leftover turkey: I love that this soup uses up absolutely all of the leftover turkey, including the carcass!
+- It’s the perfect way to use up thanksgiving leftovers: I love that this soup uses up absolutely all of the leftover turkey, including the carcass!